suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ### Welcoming New Member

-Once a MLS KeyPackage is verified, an existing member can add a new member to the MLS group following procedures in (see todo) and send MLS Welcome message to invite the new member to join the group.
-This procedure can be abstracted via a message queue for MLS Welcome messages with the following properties:
+Once a MLS KeyPackage is verified, an existing member can add a new member to the MLS group following procedures in (see TODO) and send MLS Welcome message to invite the new member to join the group.
+This procedure can be abstracted via a message queues for each joiner to receive MLS Welcome messages with the following properties:

-  - To be able to accessible by multiple parties to write, but constrained so that only one party (existing member) is allowed to write for a given epoch.
+- To be able to accessible by multiple parties to write, but constrained so that only one party is allowed to write for a given epoch.

-  - One party, the recipient of the welcome, is be able to read the MLS Welcome message in a given epoch.
+- One party, the recipient of the welcome, is be able to read the MLS Welcome message.

 ~~~~
                        +--------------------------+   +--->
               ---+     |                          |   |
- 1 writer per    +---> |   MLS Welcome Queue      | --+   Single
+ 1 writer per    +---> |   MLS Welcome Queues     | --+   Single
-    epoch        +---> |                          | --+   Reader per
+    epoch        +---> |   (1 queue per joiner)   | --+   Reader per
               ---+     +--------------------------+   |    epoch
                                                       +--->
 ~~~~

-### Updating Group State
+### Updating MLS Group State

 Members can update group's state when adding a new member, removing an existing member or updating group's entropy at any time during a MLS